 Under United States GAAP, the weighted average number of common shares outstanding excludes any shares that remain in escrow, but may be earned out based on the Company incurring a certain amount of exploration and development expenditures.
-The weighted average number of shares outstanding under United States GAAP for the years ended May 31, 2005, 2004, and 2003 was 9,012,183.
+The weighted average number of shares outstanding under United States GAAP for the three months ended August 31, 2005 and 2004 was 9,012,183.